 - You can take advantage of rich interactive reading material, tutor-led videos and computer-led programming sessions.

 This flexible part-time programme is completed over three years.
 In the first two years you will be taking two courses each trimester.
 In the third year you will be working on a project and dissertation.
+Faster routes are available for those applying to the PgDip or MSc.

 The courses are designed to allow you to work at your own pace, with milestones and assessment to be completed according to an agreed timetable.

-- Stochastic Models and Probability
+- Probability and Stochastic Models (online)

-- Learning from Data
+- Learning from Data (online)

 - Predictive Models